-SC/CHEM 3070 3.0 Industrial Chemistry and the Environment (formerly SC/CHEM 3450 3.0 - before Summer, 1998).
+SC/CHEM 3070 3.0 Industrial Chemistry and the Environment.
 The chemistry of industrial processes is studied together with the impact of their products on the environment.
 Topics include petroleum refining, the petrochemical industry, polymers, pesticides, dyes and pharmaceuticals.
 Molecular aspects of toxicology and pharmacology are discussed.
 Three lecture hours.
 One term.
 Three credits.